benchopt/benchopt/doc/how.rst

 ------------

 The **objective function** is defined through a Python class.
-This class allows to evaluate the objective function to be minimized by the solvers.
+This class allows to monitor the quantities of interests along the iterations of the solvers.
+Typically it allows to evaluate the objective function to be minimized by the solvers.
 An objective class should define 3 methods:

   - **set_data**: it allows to specify the data.
 See the data as a dictionary of Python variables without any constraint.